IBM/ibmi-oss-docs/java/tomcat/DEPLOYMENT.md

 ```
 You're done!!
 At this point:
 - Tomcat should now be running at `http://<server_name>:8080` (or whatever port you've chosen earlier).
-- If you deployed GitBucket in step 7, it should now be running at `http://<server_name>:8080/gitbucket`
+- If you deployed GitBucket in step 7, it should now be running at `http://<server_name>:8080/gitbucket` (or whatever port you've chosen earlier)

 If you didn't deploy GitBucket, you can do so through the management interface by doing the following steps: